eclipse-adore/adore/documentation/technical_reference_manual/getting_started/system_requirements.md

 **CPU:**

-- **Recommended Development System:** x86-based system, such as Intel Core i7-7700K or better.
+- **Recommended Development System:** x86-based system, such as Intel Core i7-9xxxK or better.
 - The more cores you have, the more trajectory planners you can run in parallel.
 - No dedicated graphics card is required as everything (except plotting) runs on the CPU.
-- **Also Supported:** ARM64 architectures, including NVIDIA Jetson platforms, are supported for deployment and testing.
+- **Also Supported:** ARM64 architectures, including NVIDIA Jetson platforms and raspberry pi, are supported for deployment and testing.

   For more details, see [Multi-Architecture Support](../system_and_development/multiarch_support.md).

+> **⚠️ WARNING: Building ADORe ROS nodes on systems with limited resources may cause crashes!**
+> By default, ADORe uses parallel builds, which can overwhelm low-resource systems.
+> To prevent this, either:
+> - Edit the `adore.env` file to disable parallel builds, **or**
+> - Run a single-core build with:
+>   ```bash
+>   cd ros2_workspace && make build_single_core
+>   ```

 **RAM:**